What’s in the Box

 Developing on an external computer

-When developing from an external computer, treat the Looking Glass Pro as a Large Looking Glass.
-Before you begin, ensure your external development computer meets the Large Looking Glass system requirements
+When developing from an external computer, treat the Looking Glass Pro as a 15.6" developer kit.
+Before you begin, ensure your external development computer meets the 15.6" system requirements

 Once both of these are hooked up, the Looking Glass Pro will know to be driven by the external computer.
-Set up your external computer as if it were connected to a Large Looking Glass, as per these instructions.
+Set up your external computer as if it were connected to a 15.6", as per these instructions.

 Developing on the integrated computer

-The Pro Workstation includes an integrated Intel NUC, behind the display.
-If you would like to develop with this computer, treat the Pro Workstation as if it were a desktop computer tower.
+The Looking Glass Pro includes an integrated Intel NUC, behind the display.
+If you would like to develop with this computer, treat the Looking Glass Pro as if it were a desktop computer tower.